K-arch27/K-Arch/README.md

 ### -- Important Note --

+- 50Gb Device minimum for Automatic partitionning (Otherwise you need to make an EFI(if needed) and Root partition minimally yourself)

-If using the layout only those modification need to be done at the end of your install :
+- If using the layout only those modification need to be done at the end of your install :

 #make subvolumes not be hardcoded in grub & fstab making bootable snaps and rollback easy to manage